LMilazzo/VACC-Nextflow-RNAseq-Tutorial/Sectional_Docs/Installations.md

 ```

 ## Singularity
-Singularity is a container software used to containers that hold applications and their needed operating system libraries.
+Singularity is a container software used to create containers that hold applications and their needed operating system libraries.
 Using singularity helps ensure that all needed packages and applications are in a single place in case you were to run your scripts or jobs on another device.

 Singularity should be preestablished within your VACC enviroment.
 Ensure Singularity exists within your enviroment with